luke-h1/talks/expo-router/pages/deeplink-support.md

 ```

 <!--
 Finally we need to create a linking configuration for our app.
 This is used to handle deep linking and navigation to our app when its linked to from websites or other apps.
-We need to update this anytime we adda new screen
+We need to update this anytime we add new screens
 -->